 According to the 1987 Brundtland Commission, sustainable development is development which “meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 Sustainable development is the intersection of three dimensions: environmental protection, social development (including women’s human rights), and economic development.

 Sustainable development has been addressed by multiple processes and forums at the United Nations.
-The Sustainable Developmet Goals (SDGs) were launched along with Agenda 2030 in September 2015, following the expiration of the 2000 Millennium Development Goals.
-The SDGs build on both the MDGs and the 1992 and 2012 Rio Conferences on Sustainable Development.
+The Sustainable Developmet Goals (SDGs) were launched along with the Agenda 2030 in September 2015, following the expiration of the 2000 Millennium Development Goals.
+The SDGs build on the MDGs and the 1992 and 2012 Rio Conferences on Sustainable Development.

 Type in a keyword or click search for all Sustainable Development documents results.
 You will be able to further filter results by United Nations Themes from the search results page.